These terms and conditions were last updated on: 13 December 2019.

 Will the charges increase?

-We may increase the charges at any time.
+we may increase the charges at any time.
 Read clauses 20 and 21 of these terms and conditions for more details.
-If you

 How much notice will I get if you increase the charges?

 We'll tell you before we put the charges up.
-If we increase any of the core charges shown in your order confirmation,
+If we increase the charges (other than as a result of our annual

-or make any other changes which put you in a significantly worse position, we'll let you end a service without having
+(CPI) price increase) or make any other changes which put you in a significantly worse position, we'll let you end

 Will a service change?